 Tommy Chiu

-A native of Hong Kong based in Boston, Dr. Tommy Chiu has made appearances in major cities across Asia and North America both as a performer and an educator.
-As a soloist, he shared the stage with the University of British Columbia Chamber Orchestra, the Boston University Wind Ensemble, the Boston University Trombone Choir and the Brookline Community Band, and was named finalist in various concerto competitions, including that of the Vancouver Symphony Orchestral Institute and the PRISMA Festival & Academy.
-As an orchestral musician, he was appointed Principal Trombone of the Boston Civic Symphony in their 100th season, and regularly appears with the Plymouth Philharmonic Orchestra and the Chorus of Westerly Festival Orchestra, among others.
+As a soloist, Dr. Chiu shared the stage with the University of British Columbia Chamber Orchestra, Boston University Wind Ensemble, Boston University Trombone Choir and Brookline Community Band, and was named finalist in various concerto competitions, including those of the Vancouver Symphony Orchestral Institute and PRISMA Festival & Academy.
+Locally, he regularly organizes and gives community performances in the Greater Boston area, with past performances being recorded and live streamed by local televisions such as Access Framingham and Dedham TV.
+As an orchestral musician, he is Principal Trombone of the Boston Civic Symphony, and regularly appears with the Plymouth Philharmonic Orchestra, Lexington Symphony, and the Chorus of Westerly Festival Orchestra, among others.
 During the summer season, he also served as an artist fellow in the Atlantic Music Festival and attended the International Graduate Music Conference hosted by the University of Calgary as a lecture presenter.

 Woodwind Instructors